tiffanymonroe/wdi-remote-gizmo/unit_2/w05d01/instructor_notes/INTRO_TO_EXPRESS.md

 1. In the terminal, type: `npm init`
 1. Keep hitting enter, until the program finishes
     - you should now have a package.json file
-1. Install a package with `npm install some-package --save`
+1. Install a package with `npm install some-package`
-    - The `--save` tells npm to keep a record inside `pacakge.json` that the application depends on the package installed

 Let's test this out: